corford/ansible-role-amz-cloudwatch-agent/README.md

-# Ansible Role: aws-cloudwatch-agent
+# Ansible Role: amz-cloudwatch-agent

-Ansible role to download and install AWS CloudWatch Agent (note: no post-install configuration of the agent is performed by this role).
+Ansible role to download and install Amazon CloudWatch Agent (note: no post-install configuration of the agent is done by this role).

 ## License